InSyncWithFoo/pyright-for-pycharm/docs/configurations/common.md

 Default: `false`

+### Auto-suggest executable

+Check this option to automatically find and suggest an executable for the current project on open.
+See [the corresponding feature][6] for more information.

+Default: `true`

+## Tooltips

+These options are not applied retroactively;
+you need to make an edit to see the effect.

-## Use editor font
+### Use editor font

 Check this option to display tooltips in the editor font.
-This option is not applied retroactively;
-you need to make an edit to see the effect.

 Default: `false`